erosinnocenti/openbryton/README.md

 Afterwards all you have to do is to copy these 3 files into you Bryton "tracks" folder.

-Just a note:
-- In OpenRouteService make sure to select pedestrian routing

 ---

 ## Install procedure